 For example, let’s say you are a couple applying for a loan with a combined income of $140,000 and no credit cards.

-CBA’s online calculator says you can borrow $620,000 – but their own broker calculator assuming $4,000 in monthly expenses gives a maximum borrowing limit of $740,000 — that’s a $120,000 difference!
+CBA’s online calculator says you can borrow $620,000.
+But their own broker calculator, assuming $4,000 in monthly expenses, gives a maximum borrowing limit of $740,000 — that’s a $120,000 difference!

-3. Looking for your forever home
+6. Looking for your forever home

 Whenever, whereverForever, Forever We’re meant to be together I’ll be there and you’ll be near And that’s the deal my dear – Shakira

-These days this is almost never the case.
-According to the Australian Census in 2016 One-third of people aged between 20 and 29 in the Census and almost a quarter of those aged between 30 and 39 lived at a different address in 2016 than in 2015.
+In fact, according to the Australian Census in 2016, One-third of people aged between 20 and 29 in the Census and almost a quarter of those aged between 30 and 39 lived at a different address in 2016 than in 2015.

 Agents are good at reading emotions and negotiating the last cent out of prospective purchasers.

-Now I don’t want to sound cynical against the real estate agent industry, I have friends who are agents but the fact is that a selling real estate agent can’t work in the interests of both the seller and the buyers.
+Now I don’t want to sound cynical against the real estate agent industry.
+I have friends who are agents, but the fact is that a selling real estate agent is legally (and I suppose morally) obligated to work for their client and not you.